booleanhunter/tasKomplete/README.md

 # tasKomplete

 tasKomplete is a task management tool which helps you organize your daily tasks.
-Built using the latest open source technologies, it helps you keep track of which tasks are complete and which are remaining, using a kanban-board user interface.
+Built using :

+- NodeJS and ExpressJS
+- MongoDB
+- ReactJS
+- Webpack

 [Click here](http://ec2-52-74-208-196.ap-southeast-1.compute.amazonaws.com:9992) to see it live!